Jonah Kūhiō Kalanianaʻole: From prince to statesman

-Women's suffrage in Hawaii
+Women's suffrage

-In 1915, political parties in the territory asked Kūhiō to bring a bill to the U.S. Congress which requested the right for the territorial legislature to rule on women's suffrage.
-The Organic Act which established the Territory of Hawaii and specifically forbid the territorial legislature from granting suffrage on the local level contrary to the federal constitution.
-However, Kūhiō received no attention from Congress on the matter, but still brought the issue forward again in 1916.
-In 1917 Kūhiō brought another bill to the United States Congress which was put forward by Senator John F. Shaforth.
-The bill would allow the territory of Hawaii to make their own decisions about suffrage.
+In 1915, political parties in the territory asked Kūhiō to bring a bill to the U.S. Congress that requested the right for the territorial legislature to rule on women's suffrage.
+The Organic Act which established the Territory of Hawaii and specifically forbade the territorial legislature from granting suffrage on the local level contrary to the federal constitution.
+Kūhiō received no attention from Congress on the matter, but brought the issue forward again in 1916.

+In 1917 Kūhiō brought another bill to the United States Congress that was put forward by Senator John F. Shaforth.
+The bill would allow the territory of Hawaii to decide suffrage.
 In 1918 New England suffragist Almira Hollander Pitman, who was married to the son of Hawaiian chiefess Kinoʻoleoliliha, helped successfully advocate for the passage of that bill.
-Pitman used her own political contacts to help Kūhiō.
-The bill was passed and signed into law in June 1918.
+Pitman used her political contacts to help Kūhiō.
+The bill was enacted in June 1918.

 After the revision to the Organic Act, the Hawaiian legislature debated allowing women's suffrage from 1919 to 1920.
-The issue became deadlocked due to disagreement between the Hawaii Territorial Senate and the Hawaii Territorial House about whether the bill would take into effect in the primary election of 1919 or 1920 or if there should be a referendum on the issue.
-Local legislation never passed because the following year Congress passed the Nineteenth Amendment, granting all women in the United States the right to vote.
+The issue became deadlocked due to disagreement between the Hawaii Territorial Senate and the Hawaii Territorial House about whether the bill would take effect in the primary election of 1919 or 1920 and whether a referendum should decide the issue.
+Local legislation never passed because the following year Congress passed the suffrage-granting Nineteenth Amendment.

-Passage of the Hawaiian Homes Commission Act of 1921
+Hawaiian Homes Commission Act of 1921

-During this period, the Hawaiian Homes Commission Act of 1921 was signed by President Warren G. Harding.
-Despite Kūhiō's wishes, the Act contained high blood-quantum requirements, and leased land instead of granting it fee-simple, creating a perpetual government institution.
-This act and the others that followed continue to be controversial in contemporary Hawaiian politics, and have been used to justify more recent legislation like the Akaka Bill.

-He served on the first Hawaiian Homes Commission starting on September 16, 1921.
+During this period, the Hawaiian Homes Commission Act of 1921 was enacted.
+Despite Kūhiō's wishes, the Act required that recipients verify blood-quantum requirements (the degree to which their ancestors were native Hawaiian), and leased land instead of granting fee-simple ownership, creating a perpetual government institution.
+This act and those that followed remain controversial in Hawaiian politics, and were used to justify more recent legislation such as the Akaka Bill.
+Kūhiō served on the first Hawaiian Homes Commission starting on September 16, 1921.

 Death and funeral

 Kūhiō died on January 7, 1922.
 His body was interred near his royal family at the Royal Mausoleum known as Mauna ʻAla in Nuʻuanu on the island of Oʻahu.
 His widow Kahanu used her own funds (later reimbursed by the territorial government) to renovate the chapel at the mausoleum in his honor.